thekevinscott/UpscalerJS/docs/docs/documentation/troubleshooting.md

 If you see an error like:

 ```
-Uncaught (in promise) Error: Invalid value passed to warmup in warmupSizes: foo
+Error: Invalid value passed to warmup in warmupSizes: foo
 ```

 It means you've called `.warmup` with an invalid value: